jscode-bike/jscode.bike/refs/plan.md

 - measure runtime of solution & grade accordingly
 - fix cross-platform CSS issues
 - create data structures section for fundamentals practice
+- user defined timeout threshold

 completed items

+- disable submit button while streaming in tests so user can see and attempt challenge before waiting for all tests -X
 - finding better solution for syntax highlighter in results
   - too slow; look into memoization or just new solution altogether